glemiere/driftlock/assets/validators/execute-step.md

 Reject when:

-- any file in `filesWritten` or `filesTouched` is **not** in `allowedFiles`
+- the `patch` mentions a file path that is excluded or unrelated to the step intent
-- the `patch` mentions a file path not present in `allowedFiles`
+- in `mode: "fix_regression"`, the executor touches files that were not part of this step’s `apply` changes (the orchestrator will describe the allowed set)

-The executor must never modify or claim to write files that the orchestrator has not explicitly authorized.
+The executor must never modify or claim to write files that the orchestrator has not explicitly authorized by the step intent or that fall under excluded paths.

 ### 3. Missing Patch / Files For Successful Execution